Salaha07/penGes_android_app/README.md

 # penGes_android_app
 Android notes application as a part of college mini project.
-Developed using java, Firebase and Android studio.
+Developed using java,XML,sqlite, Firebase and Android studio.